A Meat-Summer Night's Dream: A Tangible Design Fiction Exploration of Eating Biohybrid Flying Robots: Introduction

-This paper contributes to HCI: (i) by presenting a speculative artifact---an envisionment and partial enactment of consuming biohybrid robots in future food rituals---that provokes critical reflection and discussion around alternative food futures and their ethical and sustainability implications; (ii) by offering empirical insights from participants’ responses to a multisensory, performative experience, which surfaced reflections on sentience, sustainability, and cultural meaning; and (iii) through methodological development, by adapting design fiction into a tangible, embodied format that fosters critical, experiential engagement with speculative technologies.
+This paper contributes to HCI \zm{in three ways}: (i) \zm{a situated, embodied} speculative artifact \zm{that employs sensory, material, and ritual elements to explore possible interactions with edible biohybrid robots}; (ii) empirical finding \zm{that illuminate how participants reason about animacy, ethical ambiguity, and cultural meaning within a multisensory speculative encounter}; and (iii) a methodological \zm{refinement of design fiction, demonstrating how} a tangible, embodied format can foster critical, experiential engagement with speculative technologies.

+Finally, we clarify the scope of the work---this study does not aim for generalizability or predictive claims.
+Rather, its value lies in documenting how speculative dining can elicit situated ethical and cultural reasoning in an intimate, embodied context.
+We recognize that this paper’s provocative nature has sparked and may continue to spark diverse reactions, and we deeply appreciate this range of perspectives.
+We argue that such plurality is itself evidence of the value of speculative and experimental work in HCI, namely its capacity to open questions, stimulate discussion, and broaden our imagination of what interaction can be.